aashishkoirala/pfxtool/docs/index.md

 - **remove**: Remove an existing certificate and keys from a certificate store.
 - **list**: List all certificates in a certificate store or in a PFX file.
 - **show**: Show details of a certificate in a certificate store or in a PFX file.

-The following commands are not currently supported but are planned:
-- **create**: Create a PFX out of given certificate and key files (a-la *openssl*).
-- **explode**: Explode a PFX into its constituent certificate and key files.

 For details, run `pfxtool` without any options to get usage instructions.